zesk/build/docs/tools/self.md

 BUILD_HOME
 BUILD_HOME
+### `buildEnvironmentGet` - Load and print one or more environment settings

+Load and print one or more environment settings

+If BOTH files exist, both are sourced, so application environments should anticipate values created by build's default.

+Modifies local environment.
+Not usually run within a subshell.

+- Location: `bin/build/tools/self.sh`

+#### Arguments

+- `envName` - Optional.
+String.
+Name of the environment value to load.
+Afterwards this should be defined (possibly blank) and `export`ed.

+#### Exit codes

+- `0` - Success
+- `1` - Environment error
+- `2` - Argument error

+#### Environment

+$envName
+BUILD_ENVIRONMENT_PATH - `:` separated list of paths to load env files
 ### `buildEnvironmentLoad` - Load one or more environment settings from the environment file

 Load one or more environment settings from the environment file path.